Registration & networking

 Academically, Mo has studied her Ph.D. at Columbia University, under the supervision of Prof. Joseph E. Stiglitz, the 2001 Nobel Laureate in Economics, and has helped Prof. Stiglitz in advising the Chinese government in the past 10 consecutive years (2005-2015).
 Mo also holds M.A. from Peking University and B.A. from Renmin University, both in International Economics.

-Stéphane Karolczuk is head of Arendt & Medernach’s representative office in Hong Kong, where he advises clients based in the Asia Pacific region regarding their Luxembourg legal and regulatory questions.
-He is admitted to practice in Hong Kong as Registered Foreign Lawyer.
-As a senior associate of the investment management practice, Stéphane also advises international clients on all issues relating to investment funds, such as the structuring, registration, marketing, public offering and listing of Luxembourg and foreign investment funds.
-He also advises and assists clients in relation to the selection and setting-up of investment structures, drafting of contractual and marketing documentation, and liaises with the Luxembourg financial regulator, the Commission de Surveillance du Secteur Financier (CSSF), and the Luxembourg Stock Exchange in relation to such matters.
-In 2008, Stéphane was seconded to Arendt & Medernach’s representative office in New York in view of developing an Investment Management Helpdesk advising US clients in relation to Luxembourg investment funds questions.
-He is now heading the Hong Kong office of the firm.
-Stéphane has taken part in the activities of the Association of the Luxembourg Fund Industry (ALFI), the Hong Kong Investment Funds Association (HKIFA), the Hong Kong Private Equity and Venture Capital Association (HKVCA), and he is regularly invited to speak on Luxembourg funds related topics at conferences in the region.
-Stéphane graduated from the University of Brussels (Belgium) and the University of Ghent (Belgium).
-He is admitted to practice in Hong Kong as Registered Foreign Lawyer, as well as in Luxembourg and Brussels.
-Languages:English, French, Dutch, basic knowledge of Mandarin
+Stephane Karolczuk is a Partner and the Head of the Hong Kong office of Arendt & Medernach.
+Stephane advises clients based in the Asia Pacific region regarding their European projects and their Luxembourg legal and regulatory questions.
+As Partner in the Investment Management practice, Stephane advises international clients on all issues relating to Luxembourg investment funds (UCITS or other vehicles) including the structuring, setting-up and marketing of these funds (under UCITS or AIFMD), as well as strategies involving investments in the Asia Pacific region and questions relating to the distribution of funds in the region.
+Stephane also specialises in questions relating to the internationalisation of the RMB and the opening of the PRC capital markets (QFII, RQFII, Stock Connect, QDII, QDII2, QDIE, QDLP, etc.) from a Luxembourg perspective.
+In 2008, Stephane was seconded to Arendt & Medernach’s representative office in New York with a view to developing an Investment Management Helpdesk advising US clients in relation to Luxembourg investment funds questions.
+Stephane has taken part in the activities of the Association of the Luxembourg Fund Industry (ALFI), the Hong Kong Investment Funds Association (HKIFA), the Hong Kong Private Equity and Venture Capital Association (HKVCA) and he is regularly invited to speak on Luxembourg funds related topics at conferences in the region.
+Stephane graduated from the University of Brussels (Belgium) and the University of Ghent (Belgium).
+He is admitted to practice in Hong Kong as a Registered Foreign Lawyer, as well as in Luxembourg and Brussels.

 Rosemarie joined RBC Investor and Treasury Services (I&TS) in August 2016 as Head of Coverage Hong Kong.
 She is responsible for both Global Client Coverage as well as Banks, Brokers and Exchanges activity from a relationship and sales perspective.
 Rosemarie has over 25 years’ experience in financial services across 3 continents and has worked in HK since 1993.
 Prior to joining Royal Bank of Canada’s I&TS, she spent 10 years at BNY Mellon, most recently as Head of Global Client Management and Country Executive for Hong Kong.
 Before joining BNY Mellon, Rosemarie worked for RBC Investor Services in HK (formerly Dexia) for 2 years and over 15 years with The Bank of Bermuda where she held various progressively responsible positions in the locations of Bermuda, Luxembourg and Hong Kong.
 Rosemarie began her professional career in Canada where she qualified as a Chartered Accountant working with one of the ‘big four’ Accounting firms as well as The Auditor General.
 She graduated from the University of Alberta with a Bachelor of Commerce degree (with distinction).